TWBug/GoldCardHenge/content/home/cta.en.md

 ---
 title: Taiwan Employment Gold Card Office
-summary: " Taiwan Employment Gold Card Office was created in October 2020 by the National Development Council, to serve as a single point of contact for the recruitment and assistance of foreign professionals working in Taiwan, under the Act for the Recruitment and Employment of Foreign Professionals."
+summary: Created by the National Development Council, the office serves as a single point of contact for foreign professionals' recruitment and assistance.
+  If you have any questions and concerns, please send us an e-mail today!
 draft: false
 hidden: false
 headless: true